11

 – user47897

-Jan 10, 2019 at 15:45
+Commented Jan 10, 2019 at 15:45

 • \$\begingroup\$ I made some edits.
-Note that we aren’t a discussion forum and our pages aren’t “threads”; we use formatting rather than SHOUTING for emphasis; we have a help guide on how formatting works for complex items like lists (formatting guide); edit notes and marks shouldn’t be noted in the post since we have a robust edit history feature (FAQ). \$\endgroup\$ Jan 10, 2019 at 16:12
+Note that we aren’t a discussion forum and our pages aren’t “threads”; we use formatting rather than SHOUTING for emphasis; we have a help guide on how formatting works for complex items like lists (formatting guide); edit notes and marks shouldn’t be noted in the post since we have a robust edit history feature (FAQ). \$\endgroup\$ Commented Jan 10, 2019 at 16:12

 • \$\begingroup\$ The question asks about whether you take fall damage when falling onto liquid/water under the effect of water walk spell.
 Can you include an explicit line to answer this question?
 Yes, it does prevent/No, it does not prevent \$\endgroup\$